Shawn Desman

-Shawn Bosco Fernandes (born January 12, 1982), known by his stage name Shawn Desman, is a Canadian singer, songwriter, dancer, actor and choreographer.
+Shawn Bosco Fernandes (born January 12, 1982), known by his stage name Shawn Desman, is a Canadian singer, songwriter, dancer, actor, and choreographer.

 Early life

-Shawn Desman attended St. Francis of Assisi Elementary School in Toronto.
+Desman attended St. Francis of Assisi Elementary School in Toronto.
 After discovering his passion for performing, Desman's parents encouraged him to pursue a career in music.
 From age nine to 16, he made Portuguese albums and toured under his legal name, Shawn Fernandes.
 In 1998, Shawn was in The Boomtang Boys video for their song "Squeeze Toy" as a dancer.

 Career

-2002–2005: Debut Album and Back for More
+2002–2005: Debut album and Back for More

 At 18, Desman was signed to BMG Music Canada and started recording an album, which was released in 2002.
 The self-titled breakthrough album featured three top ten singles ("Shook", "Spread My Wings" and "Get Ready") on the Canadian charts.
 The album went on to achieve gold certification in Canada.
 The single, "Spread My Wings", is a cover of the unreleased group Vega, featuring Chilli of TLC.

 His follow-up album, Back for More garnered a Juno Award for the R&B/Soul Recording of the Year which featured the single "Let's Go".
 After the release of his second album, BMG dropped him from the label.
 He was then signed to Universal Music Canada.